DanielHka25/electricity-price-prediction/README.md

 # <font color="SlateBlue">EPEX Electricity Price Forecasting</font>

-This university project focuses on predicting the **German EPEX Spot electricity prices** on an hourly basis using Python and Jupyter Notebooks.
+This university project focuses on predicting the **German EPEX Spot electricity prices** on an **hourly basis** using Python and Jupyter Notebooks.
 The main goal is to build a regression model that can predict these electricity prices based on historical data ranging from January 2015 to the end of December 2024.

 The notebook follows a **typical machine learning workflow** and common best practices.
 Each individual step is thoroughly documented by markdown cells and comments in code.
 Relevant technical terms are explained where necessary to ensure a clear understanding of each process.
 A dedicated **Exploratory Data Analysis** (EDA) provides deeper insights into the German electricity market in order to gain a sufficient amount of domain knowledge for later feature selection.

-We will train a single **`XGBoost` regression model** and evaluate it using key metrics like RMSE, MAE and the R² Score.
+We will train a single **`XGBoost` regression model** and evaluate it using key metrics like RMSE, MAE and the R² score.
 The notebook concludes with a summary of the project and a discussion of several potential improvements.

 ## Table of Contents:
 *(The numbers correspond to the chapters in the Jupyter Notebook)*